chicagomaroon/data-visualizations/README.md

    - If any questions come from the `amCharts` or `UChicago` legal department regarding this license, please reference this `amCharts` support request number: `75825`

 ## Build process for a visualization
+1. [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the [repository](https://github.com/chicagomaroon/data-visualizations) from GitHub if you have not already.
-1. Go to the base folder of the `data-visualizations` repository and run the command `npm install`
+2. Go to the base folder of the `data-visualizations` repository and run the command `npm install`
-2. Create your HTML with the visualization inside its respective year and story folder via the `npm run create-visual` command.
+3. Create the HTML file that will serve as the basis for your visualization inside its respective year and story folder via the `npm run create-visual` command.
     - If it is the year `2023` and your story is called `Example Visual` then go to the year folder `2023` and your story's folder `example-visual` in [kebab-case](https://www.freecodecamp.org/news/programming-naming-conventions-explained#what-is-kebab-case).
     - Example command: `npm run create-visual --year=2023 --story=example-visual`
-3. Start creating your visual that will be housed in the `./$year/$story/` folder.
+4. Start creating your visual that will be housed in the `./$year/$story/` folder.
    - Look to the documentation [here](https://github.com/dciccale/grunt-processhtml#readme) for how to write your processed HTML.
    - Note that any external files, things not stored within this repository, should not be included in the `<build>` tags.
-4. Update the `meta_data.json` in your story's folder, which will look something like this:
+5. Update the `meta_data.json` in your story's folder, which will look something like this:
    ```json
    {
      "title": "Example Visual",